Rheumatic diseases are painful conditions usually caused by inflammation, swelling, and pain in the joints or muscles.

 About 27 million Americans have osteoarthritis (OA), the "wear-and-tear" arthritis.
 OA causes damage to the cartilage over time.
 Cartilage is a material that cushions the end of bones and allows joints to move smoothly.

-As cartilage of a joint wears down, this movement becomes painful or limited.
+As cartilage of a joint wears down, this joint movement becomes painful or limited.

-OA can be a normal part of aging that can affect all parts of the body.
-However, it usually affects the knees, hips, lower back, neck, and fingers.
+OA can be a normal part of aging that can affect many different joints.
+However, it usually affects the knees, hips, lower back, neck, fingers, and feet.

 The signs and symptoms of OA, depending on the joints involved, include: